-Another challenge with some of these odd products is that the producer has to take all of the by-product feed produced and move it out of the plant as contracted.
+Another challenge with some of these unusual products is that the producer has to take all of the by-product feed produced and move it out of the plant as contracted.
 This requires some advanced planning since the plant may have a continuous production schedule that may require picking up a load at odd times.

 Many of these unusual by-product feeds are wet, which presents a challenge in storing to prevent spoilage.
-Also, many of these by-product feeds may be available for short periods of time, such as cannery waste.
-Once the handling and storage issues have been addressed, the same guidelines for determining the nutrient content and the use apply.
-The nutrient composition of several unusual by-product feeds is presented in Table 5 (p.
-10).
+Also, many of these by-product feeds, such as cannery waste, may only be available for short periods of time.
+Once the handling and storage issues have been addressed, the same guidelines for determining the nutrient content and use apply.
+The nutrient composition of several unusual by-product feeds is presented in Table 5.